authbroker/authbroker/README.md

 ``` bash
 node ./lib/insertDemoDB.js
 ```
-It fill DB with demo clients and users.
+It fills DB with demo clients and users.

 ### How Using it
-This module can be used with different brokers like [Mosca](https://github.com/mcollina/mosca), [Aedes](https://github.com/mcollina/aedes), [Ponte](http://github.com/eclipse/ponte).
+This module use Node-style callback and it can be used with different brokers like [Mosca](https://github.com/mcollina/mosca), [Aedes](https://github.com/mcollina/aedes), [Ponte](http://github.com/eclipse/ponte).

 ``` js